-I’ve never tried one, but I do wonder how a flat-floored d/s IK might handle in windier, choppier conditions where an IK isn’t exactly a hydrofoil at the best of times.
-A flat, raft-like floor will be stable, sure, but it will roll about more.
-Also, according to the specs (link below) the Thaya is 6 or 9cm (3.5″) wider than the all-tube Solar 3 (Actual verified width seems to be 34″ or 86cm).
+I’ve never tried one, but I do wonder how a flat-floored DS IK might handle in windier, choppier conditions where an IK isn’t exactly a hydrofoil at the best of times.
+A flat, raft-like floor will be stable, sure, but it will roll and pitch about more.
+Also, according to the specs (left) at 89cm the Thaya is a disappointing 6 or 9cm (3.5″) wider than the all-tube Solar 3 (Actual verified width seems to be 34″ or 86cm).
 Great for family-friendly stability; not so good for solo paddling speed and efficiency.
-My Seawave is 2cm narrower than a Solar 3 and, with the usual care getting in, stability is not an issue.
-Out at sea when the boat will be swamped long before I’m tipped out.
+My Seawave was 2cm narrower than a Solar 3 and with the usual care getting in, stability is not an issue.
+Out at sea my Seawave would swamp long before I’m tipped out.
 But then again, the near-rigid floor may cancel out the drawbacks of the greater width.
-A Thaya weighs nearly 10% less than a Solar 3 and with the plain floor will roll up more compactly.
+At 18kg the Thaya is heavier than a Solar 3.

-For most recreational, flatwater users as pictured above left, the new Thaya ought to be a nice family boat, but then so is a Solar 3, while they keep making it.
-The Thaya is out in early 2019.
-A price shown in Poland adds up to £810.
-Recent UK prices for the Solar 3 whose days may be numbered, but it’s 2022 so maybe not.
+For most recreational, flatwater users the Thaya ought to be a nice family boat, but then so is a Solar 3.
+The Thaya costs 30% more than the Solar 3 whose days may be numbered, but it’s 2022 so maybe not.